Winter Wellness: 10 Tips For Getting Through The Winter Months

 Cold, dry air quickly sucks moisture from our skin.
 Combine that with a blasting of hot air from a central heating unit and some nice scratchy winter fabric and your skin can end up being one dry, itchy, scaly mess.

 Keep moisture locked into your skin with a heavy, oil-based moisturizer.
 Lather it on every time you bath or shower or whenever your skin feels dry.
-Drink plenty of water and eat foods like berries which are high in antioxidants, lots of omega-3's (found in salmon, walnuts, or omega-3 supplements), and consider using a humidifier to help add moisture to the air.
+Drink plenty of water and eat foods like berries which are high in antioxidants, omega-3 fatty acids (found in salmon, walnuts, or take omega-3 supplements), and consider using a humidifier to help add moisture to the air.

 5. Watch Your Vitamin D Levels

 Do you seem to succumb to every cold, flu, or stomach bug doing the rounds?
 Perhaps you are just generally feeling a bit blue.
-Both our immune system and our mood rely on vitamin D. And since vitamin D is made in our bodies after exposure to the sun, it's not uncommon for people to become vitamin D deficient during the winter months.
+Both our immune system and our mood rely on vitamin D. Because vitamin D is made in our bodies after exposure to the sun, it is not uncommon for people to become vitamin D deficient during the winter months.
 Vitamin D also helps ensure that our bodies absorb and retain calcium and phosphorus for building bone.

 Ask you doctor for a blood test to determine where your vitamin D levels fall.
-If yours are low, you may benefit from a daily vitamin D supplement with at least 600 to 1,000 IU of vitamin D
+If yours are low, you may benefit from a daily vitamin D supplement of 400–800 IU/day (10–20 micrograms).

 6. Try to Keep a Regular Sleep Schedule

 Our sleep-wake cycle is regulated by the hormone melatonin, which is released in response to light.
-Too much light at night - including light emitted from computer screens, TV screens and electronic devices - inhibits its release, restricting sleep quality and quantity.
-Too little light can make us sluggish and tired.
+Exposing yourself to too much light at night - such as that emitted from computer screens, TV screens or electronic devices - inhibits the release of melatonin which decreases sleep quality and quantity.
+This makes us feel sluggish and tired the next day.

 Get up and go to bed at the same time of day regardless of the season.
 Restrict computer use and TV watching at night.
-Have a bright blue light for use at home in the morning (switches off melatonin release), and only using dull light sources at night.
-A melatonin supplement may also help you sleep.
+Consider a melatonin supplement if you also have trouble sleeping.

 7. Thwart That Cold or Flu In Its Tracks